Medically reviewed by Drugs.com. Last updated on May 10, 2019.

 Concerns related to adverse effects:

 • Bone marrow suppression: Anemia, neutropenia, lymphocytopenia, and thrombocytopenia were commonly observed in clinical trials.
 Monitor blood counts as clinically necessary.
 Do not initiate treatment until after hematologic recovery (to grade 1 or lower) from prior chemotherapy.
-Prolonged hematologic toxicity may require therapy interruption. ·
+Interrupt treatment or reduce the dose for prolonged hematologic toxicity (>4 weeks); monitor blood counts weekly until recovery.

-• Secondary malignancy: Myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) and AML have been reported (rarely) in a clinical trial of patients with ovarian cancer receiving rucaparib monotherapy.
-The duration of therapy prior to development of MDS/AML and AML ranged from 57 days to ~1.5 years and 107 days to 427 days, respectively; all patients had received prior chemotherapy with platinum agents and/or other DNA-damaging medications.
-Monitor blood counts at baseline and then monthly and as clinically indicated.
-If prolonged hematologic toxicity occurs and blood counts do not recover to ≤ grade 1 after 4 weeks, further evaluation (including bone marrow and cytogenetic analyses) is necessary.
+• Secondary malignancy: Myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) has been reported (rarely) in patients receiving rucaparib; may be potentially fatal.
+Some cases have occurred during or within 28 days following treatment.
+The duration of therapy prior to diagnosis of MDS/AML ranged from 1 month to ~28 months.
+The cases were typical of secondary MDS or cancer-therapy related AML and all patients had received prior chemotherapy with platinum agents and/or other DNA-damaging medications.
+Monitor blood counts (for cytopenia and for clinically significant changes) at baseline and then monthly thereafter.
+Interrupt treatment and/or reduce the dose for prolonged (>4 weeks) hematological toxicities; monitor blood counts weekly until recovery.
+If prolonged hematologic toxicity occurs and blood counts do not recover to ≤grade 1 after 4 weeks or if MDS/AML is suspected, further hematology evaluation (including bone marrow and cytogenetic analyses) is necessary.
 If MDS/AML is confirmed, discontinue therapy.

-Complete blood count at baseline and monthly thereafter, or as clinically indicated (weekly until recovery for prolonged hematologic toxicity); monitor for signs/symptoms of MDS/AML
+BRCA mutation testing (for treatment of advanced ovarian cancer [not maintenance therapy]); complete blood count at baseline and monthly thereafter, or as clinically indicated (weekly until recovery for prolonged hematologic toxicity); pregnancy test (prior to treatment initiation in females of reproductive potential); monitor for signs/symptoms of MDS/AML.
+Monitor adherence.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, vomiting, constipation, diarrhea, abdominal pain, change in taste, lack of appetite, or dizziness.
-Have patient report immediately to prescriber signs of infection, signs of bleeding (vomiting blood or vomit that looks like coffee grounds; coughing up blood; hematuria; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a reason or that get bigger; or any severe or persistent bleeding), severe loss of strength and energy, weight loss, or shortness of breath (HCAHPS).
+• Patient may experience nausea, vomiting, constipation, diarrhea, abdominal pain, abdominal edema, mouth irritation, mouth sores, change in taste, lack of appetite, headache, rhinitis, pharyngitis, common cold symptoms, insomnia, or dizziness.
+Have patient report immediately to prescriber signs of infection, signs of bleeding (vomiting blood or vomit that looks like coffee grounds; coughing up blood; hematuria; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a reason or that get bigger; or any severe or persistent bleeding), swelling of arms or legs, depression, severe loss of strength and energy, weight loss, or shortness of breath (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.